d2dynamo/BonkBot/README.md

 Select server gamer words based on collection ex: "Hate Speech" selects hate speech worsd for the server.

+## Commands options type checking

+Command options need to be type checked in code and then asserted since we have to use the generic options.get() command.
+Maybe implement options resolver in Command class?

 ## Implement localization

 Write commands with localization in mind.
 Store localization strings in yaml or json.